Current News: Transportation Network Companies (TNCs)

 - Using Ride Hailing to Remake Paratrasit (8/13/17).
 In Boston the transit system is coming to the end of a pilot program that completely reinvented transportation for the disabled.
 Boston is the first American city to let paratransit users book ride - hailing services instead of that regions version of Customized Community Transportation (CCT).

 - Uber and Lyft's wheelchair access grows, with room to improve (7/6/17).
 A state directive in Pennsylvania has increased the number of wheelchair accessible vehicles offered through Uber and Lyft in Philadelphia.
 Users are cheered by the move but are reporting some problems in service.

 - Lyft Wants to Give Your Grandma a Ride (9/22/17).
 Lyft is working with the University of Southern California Center for Body Computing to offer seniors free rides, study their behavior, and learn how to build them better services.

 - New ride sharing app in Houston caters to seniors (7/12/17).
 A ride sharing service that caters to seniors has launched in Houston, TX.
 Envoy America markets itself as "companionship service with a transportation component."
 Divers offer door to door service and can also help individuals run errands or wait with them at doctor's appointments.

-Urban/Suburban Service and TNCs
+Rural/Suburban Service and TNCs

 - Cities adapt to Uber with on-demand public transportation (7/11/17).
 Public Transit agencies are moving to make their systems more convenient and attractive to people through efforts such as offering their own on-demand transportation services, joining with private transit services to give customers more options for getting around, adding apps that help riders plan trips across public and private transit, and making it easier to pay on mobile apps.